Malik-444/AWS-Infrastructure-Components-Project/README.md

 ## Project Overview

-This project demonstrates how to host a **secure static website** on AWS using S3, CloudFront, Route 53, and WAF, with **automated security monitoring and CI/CD pipelines**.
-It’s fully modular and educational, supporting both **Terraform automation** and **manual AWS setup**.
+This project demonstrates how I built a secure static website on AWS using S3, CloudFront, WAF, and Route 53, with ***automated security monitoring and remediation** via GuardDuty, Lambda, EventBridge, and SNS.
+It’s modular, educational, and supports both manual AWS setup and Terraform automation.

 ## Key Features